- Home

 8. Air fryer cheese and vegetable omelette

-All you need to do is whip up your egg mix, pour it into a pan, and place it into your air fryer for six minutes.
-If it’s still too runny after six minutes, just pop it back in for another minute or so.
-This recipe is also super versatile, so if you have other ingredients that need using up (onions, mushrooms, or tomatoes, for example), just tweak the recipe as you see fit.
+To make a healthy spinach, roasted red pepper, and goat’s cheese omelette, whip up your egg mix, pour it into a pan, and place it in your air fryer for six minutes.
+If it’s still too runny after six minutes, just pop it back in for another minute.
+The recipe below is also super versatile, so if you have other ingredients that need using up (onions, mushrooms, or tomatoes, for example), just tweak it as you see fit.

 To make a spinach, red pepper, and goat’s cheese omelette, try this recipe from Delish.